leolanese/Functional-Programming-buzzwords/README.md

 #### Shared state
-FP avoids shared state, instead relying on immutable data structures and pure calculations.
+FP avoids shared state, instead of relying on immutable data structures and pure calculations.
 Shared state is any variable, object, or memory space that exists in a shared scope, or as the property of an object being passed between scopes.

 #### Currying:
-Currying is when a functions doesn't take all their arguments all upfront.
-Instead take the first argument and then the function returns another function which used the second argument, which in turn return a third function that used the third argument... and so on!
+Currying is when a function doesn't take all their arguments all upfront.
+Instead, take the first argument and then the function returns another function which used the second argument, which in turn return a third function that used the third argument... and so on!

 #### Memoization: